 Northmere Watch

-This fortified outpost lies on the edge of nightmare territory.
-From Northmere Watch, elite Vanguard rangers and scouts monitor movement beyond the veil—tracking cultists, abyssal creatures, and signs of sigil disturbances.
-Its fires never go out, and its warriors rarely rest.
-Northmere’s shield wall has held since the Battle of Shadow Fen.
+This fortified outpost stands at the edge of nightmare territory.
+From its towers, elite Vanguard rangers track cult activity, abyssal creatures, and disturbances in sigil resonance.
+Fires burn at all hours.
+Sleep is taken in shifts.
+Northmere’s shield wall has held since the Battle of Shadow Fen, though never without cost.

 Candlefen

-One of the newest and strangest settlements, Candlefen was built by mortals from the modern world.
-Here, salvaged tech fuses with ancient runes, forming lanterns that ward off shadow-beasts and bridges of glass that hum with energy.
-Candlefen is loud, defiant, and innovative—a rebellion wrapped in circuitry and song.
+One of the newest settlements, Candlefen was founded by exiles from the modern world.
+Salvaged technology merges with ancient runes, creating lanterns that repel shadow-beasts and bridges of humming glass and steel.
+Candlefen is loud, inventive, and openly defiant, a rebellion built from circuitry, ritual, and song.

 Sorrow’s Rise

-A sacred site atop a windswept ridge, Sorrow’s Rise houses no permanent residents.
-Instead, it is a pilgrimage destination.
-Once the site of a Guardian’s final stand, it is now tended by monks and warriors-in-training.
-The air carries echoes of the Sundering, and the wind whispers secrets to those who will listen.
+A windswept ridge crowned with broken stone, Sorrow’s Rise is a place of pilgrimage rather than residence.
+Once the site of a guardian’s final stand, it is now tended by monks and warriors in training.
+The air carries echoes of the Sundering, and the wind whispers truths to those willing to listen.

 Gravepost

-Once a gathering point during the Long Vigil, Gravepost is a toppled structure of rotting stilts and broken walkways.
-Though abandoned, its stones still hum when moonlight strikes them, and haunting chants rise when the Fen grows still.
-Few stay overnight.
-Fewer return unchanged.
+A collapsed network of rotting walkways and stilts, Gravepost was once a gathering point during the Long Vigil.
+Though abandoned, its stones still hum under moonlight, and low chants can be heard when the Fen grows still.
+Few remain here overnight.
+Fewer leave unchanged.

 Dreamsunder

-At the edge of the Drowned Star’s reach lies Dreamsunder, a sunken bastion of cracked towers and shimmering wards.
-Once Kappa’s sanctuary and sigil-laboratory, it now breathes when unobserved.
-Only the brave or mad dare retrieve relics from its depths.
+At the edge of the Drowned Star’s influence lies Dreamsunder, a sunken bastion of cracked towers and shimmering wards.
+Once Kappa’s sigil-laboratory and place of study, it now seems to breathe when unobserved.
+Relics can still be retrieved, but only by the brave or the unwise.

 The Grove of Tongues

-A forest of twisted trees and ash-covered roots, The Grove of Tongues is a forbidden place.
-Every leaf carries the memory of corrupted speech, and even the wind murmurs in forgotten tongues.
-This was where Thorin Stonebeard first encountered the Withered Tongue.
-It lies quiet now.
-But not silent.
+A forest of twisted trees and ash-choked roots, the Grove of Tongues is a forbidden place.
+Every leaf carries the echo of corrupted speech, and the wind murmurs in forgotten languages.
+This was where Thorin Stormbeard first encountered the Withered Tongue.
+The grove lies quiet now, but never truly silent.

 The Forge of Echoes